 I’ve spent much of the last year writing ludicrously lengthy posts on my blog about climate change.
-Unlike the rest of the blog posts I have written, I did not choose this topic because I find the science of climate change fascinating and kind of hilarious.
+Unlike the rest of the blog posts I have written, I did not choose this topic because I find the science of climate change fascinating and kind of hilarious (though the science is kind of fascinating).
 I have been writing these posts because I am more than a little freaked out about climate change.
 Climate change has already had a lot of negative impacts on our planet and it’s only going to get much, much worse.

 Except it doesn’t have to.

-There is a lot we can still do to slow down climate change and make sure we continue to have a stable and secure planet for ourselves and for the other living things we share our planet with.
-Many people are trying to do something to slow climate change.
+There is a lot we can still do to slow down climate change and make sure we continue to have a stable and secure planet for ourselves and for the other living things that share our planet with us.
+Many people are already trying to do something to slow climate change.
+But not enough, yet.
 Hopefully these posts will convince even more of Earth's inhabitants to take action on climate change.
 At this point, it isn’t just a nice thing to do.
 It’s absolutely necessary.

 You may be thinking to yourself, “How can the small things I do fix the entire planet?”
 It’s true that if you were the only one doing these things, it will not stop climate change.
 But if you are one of billions doing this, that can have a major impact.
 The more people who are doing something about climate change, the better off we all will be.
 Each person taking action brings us that much closer to the total number of people we need.

 Here are actions anyone, even a kid, can take to help slow climate change.

 Unfortunately, since the Internet came into existence, it has become really easy to find really wrong information about pretty much everything.
 In the face of a disaster like climate change, this is particularly serious, as it is really difficult to make good decisions when a lot of the information you hear may be coming from the Land of Make-Believe.
 The more people who demand facts, even painful ones, the more likely we are to get the facts we need to make good decisions that will allow us to safeguard our future.